tomayac/blogccasion/deploy/README.md

 | `blogccasion-tagrenames.caddy`  | tag URLs that predate slugs, e.g. `/tags/dark mode/`             |
 | `blogccasion-categorymap.caddy` | `ViewByCategories.php?category=X` -> the tag slug                |

+The first is derived from the posts themselves: only pre-2016 permalinks carry the `-HHMMSS` suffix it keys on, so new posts never affect it.

+The other two describe **URLs that used to exist**, which is history rather than current state, so their keys are frozen in `_data/legacyTags.js` — the PHP blog's ten categories, and the fifteen tag pages that predate slugs.
+Only their targets follow the current tags.
+That means adding a tag changes nothing: a tag invented today never had one of those URLs.
+Renaming a tag that appears in that file **fails the build** with a message naming it, because the alternative is a redirect quietly pointing at a 404.
+Move the value and the old URL keeps working.

 They follow the posts and tags automatically, so renaming a tag or adding a post no longer means editing config by hand.
 They build into `_site/caddy/`, which the deploy keeps **out** of the published site and copies to `~/caddy-staging/`